hsw28/alexa/README.md

 Code for amazon echo's alexa
 Currently contains:
 - AskWolfram: ask Alexa to search Wolfram Alpha, completed
+- BusSchedule: in progress. will eventually give bus times for Boston's MBTA
+- FindMyPhone: in progress. allows iphone user to ask where their devices are
 - MetricCooking: will convert different ingrediants form grams to cups, finished and submitted to Amazon skills

 # Resources:
 Video tutorial: https://developer.amazon.com/public/community/post/Tx9JUX8VZNUZY5/Free-Video-Training-An-Introduction-to-Amazon-Echo-and-the-Alexa-Skills-Kit